 2. Down To Earth

-Given the pattern of CSE in the past few years, the topic of environment has gained noticeable weightage.
-This fortnightly magazine will not only help you prepare for topics under environment, but also any other ones of national interest, including economic security, livelihood and health.
+Given the pattern of CSE in the past few years, the topic of the environment has gained noticeable weightage.
+This fortnightly magazine will not only help you prepare for topics under the environment, but also any other ones of national interest, including economic security, livelihood, and health.

 It is of great help in all the three qualifiers.

 Undoubtedly, you’ve already heard of this one before you even got here.

 So, let me tell you why this one is a gem.